80 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, if you are using anticoagulation medication for a bleeding disorder, you may not be eligible to participate.

-What data supports the effectiveness of the treatment Yaari Extractor for shoulder dystocia?
+What prior data suggests that the Yaari Extractor device is safe for managing shoulder dystocia?

-What makes the Yaari Extractor treatment unique for shoulder dystocia?
+What evidence suggests that the Yaari Extractor is effective for managing shoulder dystocia?

 This trial is for adults over 18 who are at least 37 weeks pregnant, expecting a single baby in head-down position, and planning a vaginal birth.
 It's specifically for those experiencing shoulder dystocia during delivery—a condition where the baby's shoulder gets stuck after the head is born.
 Participants must understand and agree to the study.